Water play is one of the best kinds of play for young children. It’s fun but also highly beneficial for development.

 9. Problem-Solving Skills and Creativity

-Problem solving skills and creativity are vital in today’s world that should be developed in early childhood.
-They require finding solutions to challenges during play and thinking out-of-the-box.
+Problem-solving skills and creativity are vital in today’s world and should be developed in early childhood.
+They involve finding solutions to challenges during play and thinking out of the box.

 Here are a few examples of these challenges:

-- How to make the water green with food colouring with only the primary colours
+- How to make the water green with food colouring using only the primary colours.

 Here are a few tips to follow for successful water play for children:

 - There really are no rules.
 All you need is some form of a water play table or container and some tools or utensils.

 - Keep it fun by trying out different containers and offering a variety of tools and toys to really stimulate your child’s imagination.

 - On a warm day children can be barefoot and lightly dressed and on a cool or rainy day set up an indoor water table on a raised surface (and wear aprons) or in the bath.

 - Try to have a regular water play day at least once a week.